marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 ## [1] FALSE
 ```

-Changing these is basically the way to handle device setup when printing to `eps`.
+Changing these is basically the way to handle device setup when printing to `.eps`.
 These default settings can be changed using `setEPS()`.
 And here is where it gets a little awkward.
-If you run `setEPS()` without any arguments, the defaults listed above will change slightly
+If you run `setEPS()` without any arguments, the defaults listed above will change slightly.

 ```r